Certificate in Diversity & Inclusion

 After completing the CDI requirements, submit the CDI Completion Form

-In order to participate as a graduate in the Embracing Diversity ceremony on September 26, 2017,
+In order to participate as a graduate in the Embracing Diversity ceremony in September 2018,